Vee Davis Vee Davis

 I’ll be honest—I didn’t do everything “right” on my sabbatical.
 I booked flights with no real plan, overfilled my schedule in some places, and spent too much time in my head in others.
 But it was still one of the most renewing experiences of my life.

 During my time away, I traveled to Nicaragua, Costa Rica, Joshua Tree, and more.
-I spent time in nature, practiced yoga, reconnected with my body, and finally allowed myself to just breathe.
+I spent time in nature, practiced yoga, reconnected with my body, and finally allowed myself to just be.

-But there was something else I didn’t plan for—guilt.
+But what I didn’t plan for was guilt.
 The feeling that I should be ‘doing’ more never fully left me, even as I tried to embrace the pause.

 I thought stepping away from work would feel freeing, but instead, I often felt like I wasn’t doing enough.
 There was a voice in my head constantly whispering: